gideonzozingao/laravel-db-introspection/README.md

 composer require zuqongtech/laravel-db-introspection
 ```

-If you’re using it **inside a Laravel application**, that’s all you need.
+If you’re using it **inside a Laravel application**, that’s all you need —
 Laravel will automatically discover the service provider.

 If you’re using it as a **standalone package for development**, clone or install locally: